Balboa Yacht Club: Facilities

 The facility has a main dining room and outdoor seating, and a pavilion equipped with a barbecue and snack bar.
 It provides mooring cans, plus both wet and dry boat slips for members and guests for a monthly fee.
 The wet slips can accommodate boats up to 55 feet in length, and dry slips and a three-ton crane for smaller boats up to 25 feet in length as well as a dinghy launch and storage.
 The club is open five days a week, plus a full-time dock staff and shore boat.

-There is also a satellite facility located at Whites Landing on Santa Catalina Island.
-This location offers members a small anchorage and a wonderful beach to stay at while boating about the island.
+There is additionally a satellite facility located at Whites Landing on Santa Catalina Island.
+This location offers members a small anchorage, and a beach to stay at while boating about the island.
 There are a few tents available for those on vessels not suited to sleeping, and a large communal grill is lit in the evening for cooking.
 There are kayaks available for use, as well as a volleyball court.